 I’ve always considered all forms of denialism, whether it’s climate change, creationism or the latest antivaccine lunacy, to be based on the same type and quality of arguments.
 It is essentially holding a unsupported belief that either science is wrong or, worse yet, is a vast conspiracy to push false information onto innocent humans.

+Others have observed this convergence in denialist strategies.
 In Earth Magazine, Steve Newton wrote an article, Voices: Defending science: The link between creationism and climate change, which discusses the commonality between creationists and climate change deniers.
 Newton asks one simple question: what do the two groups have in common?

 Of course, what the denialists say is “bunk” are part of the armamentarium of tools that are used by scientists to date geological processes.
 But these are tools that are used throughout all of science.
 As Newton states, “whether they realize it or not, climate change deniers and evolution deniers are committed to rejecting basic methodologies accepted by scientists across the disciplines.”

 - Creationists use the Discovery Institute’s (an Intelligent design “think tank”) A Scientific Dissent from Darwin to prove to people that scientists disagree with evolution.
 Except the list contains few biological scientists, it’s mostly made up of engineers (not science) and others with marginal credentials.
 That being said, about 1000 individuals have signed the petition, or less than 0.03% of the world’s scientists (if we allow that all the signatories are really scientists).
 If evolution were subject to a vote, the dissenters got demolished.

-Not to be left out, the global warming denialists have their Oregon Petition, which has signatures of about 31,000 “scientists” who deny the existence of anthropogenic global warming.
+- Not to be left out, the global warming denialists have their Oregon Petition, which has signatures of about 31,000 “scientists” who deny the existence of anthropogenic global warming.
 Of course, it’s impossible to verify any of the names, because the signatures are on little pieces of paper and no one has been able to determine if the names are genuine.
 Furthermore, even if we were to assume that all the signatures were valid, only a tiny number (less than 10%) are actual scientists with expertise in the fields of climatology, geology, or something relevant to the climate sciences.
 Once again, if the vote were held between all Ph.D.’s in those fields, the vote would be overwhelmingly in favor of climate change as a scientific fact.

 Moreover, even with these credentials, these “scientists” represent an extreme minority viewpoint, and have provided little to no evidence in support of their minority view.
 As I’ve stated before, science is self-critical, it’s whole purpose is to test itself over and over again.
 But, there is a distinction between simply stating that the prevailing consensus is wrong and providing the breadth of evidence that shows the consensus is off-base.

 It is based on consensus, where the scientific understanding of a topic “evolves” over time.
 There isn’t a particular point in time when science accepted global warming or evolution, eventually the scientific theories become formalized and accepted.
 But that doesn’t mean that one could not present evidence that disrupts the consensus, but it isn’t going to happen without evidence.

 Worse yet, the denialists try to paint those who accept evolution and climate change with “ideological prejudices, not on the basis of evidence.”
 Some argue that evolution is not a science but a religious belief, which is why a lot of creationists use the term “evolutionist” to describe those who accept the science of evolution.

 Ironically, the complaints that the denialists have filed against real science are exactly what constitutes the denialism itself.
 Ideology matters to them, not real science, and in the end, it intentionally misleads people from understanding an accepting real science.